Asian Eyelid Surgery NYC

 When the upper eyelids droop, sag or impair vision, it is called eyelid ptosis.
 This condition can cause a patient to appear fatigued, grumpy, depressed or disinterested.
 While there are many origins to eyelid ptosis, the most common is the onset of old age.
 Often the doctor can address this issue during your Asian double eyelid procedure.

-During surgery, the patient is given local anesthesia.
+Your double eyelid surgery will be performed under twilight sedation, a local anesthesia, and usually takes about one hour.
 Dr. Westreich will then make an incision at the eyelid’s crease, eliminating excess tissue, skin and fat, and thus correcting the ptosis.
 He uses ultra fine sutures to close the wound, which are usually taken out after approximately 7 days.
 Asian ptosis surgery typically has a brief downtime of a few weeks while the swelling gradually subsides.

 The center of the eyelid is dominated by the epicanthal fold, which is responsible for much of the eye’s aesthetic.
 Subtle adjustment of this patch of skin can help the eye to appear more open and engaged.
 Epicatholplasty is often performed in tandem with Asian double eyelid surgery, although this need not be the case.